VIAME/VIAME/examples/measurement_using_stereo/README.rst

 i7 2.8Ghz Dell laptop.

-Running via installed camtrawl python module
+Running via installed opencv python module
 --------------------------------------------

 The above pipeline can alternatively be run as a python script.